-(a) The commissioner of the Office of Higher Education must establish a grant program for student teaching stipends for low-income students who intend to teach in a shortage area after graduating and receiving their teaching license.
+(a) The commissioner of the Office of Higher Education must establish a grant program for student teaching stipends for low-income students who intend to teach in a license shortage area or rural school district after graduating and receiving their teaching license.

 (2) demonstrate financial need based on criteria established by the commissioner under subdivision 3;

 (3) be meeting satisfactory academic progress as defined under section 136A.101, subdivision 10; and